stock photo of a stack of newspapers

 • The Global Gag Rule causes clinics to close, contraceptive supplies to dry up, mobile health delivery to end, and costs to patients to rise.

-• The Global Gag Rule, under George W. Bush, caused abortion rates in the most-affected African countries to increase by 40%, according to a study published in The Lancet by Stanford University researchers.
+• The Global Gag Rule, under George W. Bush, caused abortion rates in the most-affected African countries to increase by 40%, according to a study published in The Lancet by independent Stanford University researchers.
 Most of those abortions were unsafe.
-We can expect the results of Trump’s Global Gag Rule—once the data is available—to be at least as detrimental.
+We can expect the results of Trump’s Global Gag Rule to be at least as detrimental.

 Investment in international reproductive health and family planning saves lives.